Emergent invariance and scaling properties in the collective return dynamics of a stock market: Empirical Results: Emergent phenomena in real-world data

-The scaled KL divergence histograms for a subset of $6$ years are shown in Fig.~\ref{fig:dis-kl_div}.
-The baseline histogram comprised of KL divergences computed for $\{\tau_1, \tau_2\}$ outside the scaling regime ($\tau < 1000$) is in red.
-We ensure that the number of samples contributing to each histogram are comparable.
-The histogram corresponding to the scaling regime ($1000 \leq \tau \leq 30000$) has a lower mean KLD compared to the baseline.
-This suggests that the shape of $\tilde{p}_\tau(\cdot)$ is more stable \textit{within} the scaling regime rather than outside it.

-\item \textbf{Probing the onset of the scaling regime using Gaussian Mixture Models and Kurtosis}: We fit a Gaussian Mixture Model (GMM) ($2$-mode) on $\tilde{p}_\tau(\cdot)$ and probe the weights of the two components across $\tau$.
-We expect to see a transition as the scaling regime sets in.
-In Fig.~\ref{fig:dis-weights}, observe that while before the scaling regime sets in one mode is dominant.
-And as the scaling starts at $\tau = 1000$, the weights of the two modes become comparable (mode $1$ corresponds to the mode with the lower standard deviation).
-We observe this pattern with $3,4,5$ mode fits as well.
+\item \textbf{Probing the onset of the function invariance using Gaussian Mixture Models and Kurtosis}: We fit a Gaussian Mixture Model (GMM) ($2$-mode) on $\tilde{p}_\tau(\cdot)$ and probe the weights of the two components across $\tau$.
+We expect to see a transition as the function invariance sets in.
+As shown in Fig.~\ref{fig:dis-weights}, initially, one mode is dominant, and as $\tau > 1000$, the weights of the two modes become comparable.
+Such transitions are observed with $3,4,5$-mode fits as well.

-\item \textbf{Kurtosis of the density function with respect to $\tau$}: In Fig.~\ref{fig:dis-kurt}, we demonstrate the transition into the scaling regime by plotting the kurtosis of $\tilde{p}_\tau(\cdot)$ with respect to $\tau$.
-When the scaling property takes effect, the kurtosis values suggest a corresponding transition of $\tilde{p}_\tau(\cdot)$ from leptokurtic ($>3$) to platykurtic ($<3$) regimes.
+\item \textbf{Kurtosis of the density function with respect to $\tau$}: In Fig.~\ref{fig:dis-kurt}, we demonstrate the same transition (from $\tau < 1000$min to $\tau > 1000$min) by plotting the kurtosis of $\tilde{p}_\tau(\cdot)$ with respect to $\tau$.
+When the invariance property takes effect, the kurtosis values suggest a corresponding transition from a leptokurtic ($>3$) to platykurtic ($<3$) regime.

 \end{itemize}